 Property-Assessed Clean Energy (PACE) financing effectively allows property owners to borrow money to pay for energy improvements.
 The amount borrowed is typically repaid via a special assessment on the property over a period of years.
 Florida statutes authorize municipalities and counties to establish dependent special districts with the authority to collect revenue via a special assessment.
-(Not all local governments in Florida offer PACE financing; ''contact your local government to find out if it has established a PACE financing program''.)
+(Not all local governments in Florida offer PACE financing; contact your local government to find out if it has established a PACE financing program.)

-Examples of PACE programs in Florida include:
+Examples of active local PACE programs in Florida include:

 - Flager County and the City of Kissimmee chartered the Florida PACE Funding Agency offer PACE financing to residential and commercial entities